janpeter19/janpeter19/README.md

 No installation needed!

 - **Note 2024-05-22**
-Here is a problem with PyFMI 2.13-0 installation using conda-forge and seems not possible to back to the earlier version either.
+Here is a problem with PyFMI 2.13-0 installation using conda-forge and seems not possible to go back to the earlier version either.
 The problem is reported to the people in charge.
 In the mean time, use FMPy that works fine.

   Earlier notes you find [here](https://github.com/janpeter19/References/blob/main/Notes.md).